-If you can’t find a health professional who is confident in treating your hot flushes then book a telehealth consultation today with a female WellFemme menopause doctor.
-Half-price consultations are available for women in regional, rural and remote areas who agree to complete short questionnaires for WellFemme’s Pilot Study.
+If you can’t find a health professional who is confident in treating your hot flushes then book a Telehealth consultation with an expert WellFemme menopause doctor.
+Discounted consultations are available for women in regional, rural and remote areas who agree to complete short questionnaires for WellFemme’s Pilot Study.

 Click here for an evidence summary about HRT by the Australasian Menopause Society.